-And Your Little Dog Too: He destroys Bartz' hometown and the Moogle Forest largely just to show off his newfound power.
+And Your Little Dog Too: He destroys Bartz's hometown and the Moogle Village largely just to show off his newfound power.

-Most obviously, he was sealed beneath the earth in a forest in Bartz's world with the power of the four Crystals, because the Dawn Warriors could not find a way to get around his insufferable ability to not stay dead.
+Most obviously, he was sealed beneath the earth in a forest in the First World with the power of the four Crystals, because the Dawn Warriors could not find a way to get around his insufferable ability to not stay dead.

 Secondly he is one such can.
 The Great Forest of Moore once had a tree that was used to seal away evil spirits, demons, and other such creatures.
 Eventually, so much evil was sealed away within the tree that the tree itself turned evil, twisted itself into a human shape, and left the forest to terrorize the world.
 That tree is Exdeath.